ElissaIrhamy/SI508-FinalProject/README.md

 2. Input two movies and click Submit.
 If you input a string that doesn't make sense or if a movie doesn't exist in the database, an error message will appear at the top of the main page.
 3. After two successful movies are inputted, the program will produce a list containing movies with the similar name that you inputted.
 Choose two movies that you actually want and click Submit.
 If you don't choose anything and then click Submit, the default movies are the last movies in the two lists.
 4. Then the program will bring you to the next page where it lists at most 10 recommended movies based on the two movies you chose.
 5. There is a bonus section where you can find out if the movie you chose earlier has made a lot of money.
 Choose a movie and click "Show Me!".
-A bar chart will pop up showing the budget and revenue of the movie.
+A pie chart will pop up showing the budget and revenue of the movie.
 6. Exit out the pop up window and a "Thank you" message page will appear.

 THE MECHANICS.